flukadocker/F4D/README.md

 You can download the latest version of the scripts from the links on the top of this page, or directly from the github repository: [https://github.com/vicha-w/F4D/archive/refs/heads/master.zip](https://github.com/vicha-w/F4D/archive/refs/heads/master.zip)

-### Git clone
+### Git clone (recommended)

 You can alternatively checkout the full repository with the scripts from the github repository:
 ```bash
 git clone https://github.com/vicha-w/F4D.git
 ```
 In both cases the download directory is your choice.
+This method allows you to update the installation code once it is updated here, by simply pulling from this repository.
+To pull the latest changes using git, go to the same directory and simply run `git pull`.

 ## Making the docker directory